conholdate/conholdate-blog-content/Conholdate.Total/2022-04-25-import-xml-into-excel-in-nodejs/index.md

 {{< figure align=center src="images/import-xml-into-excel.png" alt="Import XML into Excel in Node.js" caption="Import XML data into Excel file.">}}

 [Extensible markup language][1] is a widely-used file format for data representation.
 It is highly efficient when it comes to transferring data from one database to another without any critical data loss.
 However, tags are used to structure an XML document and page designers can define customized meaningful tags to meet the structural needs.
 On the other side, businesses are leveraging [Excel sheets][2] as it offers rich data storage options.
 In addition, you can perform complex calculations and compile raw data.
-In this blog post, we will learn the steps to install file format manipulation and conversion library and we will show you how can you **import XML into Excel in Node.js programmatically.**.
+In this blog post, we will learn the steps to install file format manipulation and conversion library and we will show you how can you **import XML into Excel in Node.js programmatically.**

 We will cover the following points: